peasantbird/tp/docs/DeveloperGuide.md

 </box>

 Step 2.
-To unassign the priority level of the 2nd person, the user can execute the `priority-b 2 nil` command, which runs a similar flow as illustrated in the sequence diagram above.
+To unassign the priority level of the 2nd person, the user can execute the `bprio 2 nil` command, which runs a similar flow as illustrated in the sequence diagram above.

-The same logic can be used for assigning priorities to sellers instead of buyers, by using `priority-s` instead of `priority-b`.
+The same logic can be used for assigning priorities to sellers instead of buyers, by using `sprio` instead of `bprio`.

 #### Design considerations: